nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view tasks (Use case: view all tasks at specified date)
+1. User requests to view tasks [(Use case: View all tasks at specified date)](#use-case-view-all-tasks-at-specified-date)
 2. User edits the details of a task (selected using the index)
 3. Program saves changes and shows the updated list tasks for the specified date<br>
 Use case ends